 Oregon’s official state song, "Oregon, My Oregon," was adopted through Legislative action in 1927.
 The song was written in 1920 by John A. Buchanan, a former Oregon State Representative and municipal judge from Astoria, and the music was composed by Henry B. Murtagh for a competition to identify a state song, sponsored by the Society of Oregon Composers.

 The Secretary of State has made it a priority to establish equity at the core of this agency and to center equity and anti-racism in our work.
-We support discussions to consider alternatives to this current state song.
-A proposal in front of the Oregon Legislature for the 2021 Legislative session, House Concurrent Resolution 11, would modify the existing lyrics of the song to “reflect historical traditions and the cultural, historical, economic, and societal evolution of the state.”
+We supported discussions to consider alternatives to this current state song.
+House Concurrent Resolution 11, proposed and passed during the 2021 Legislative session modified the lyrics of the song to “reflect historical traditions and the cultural, historical, economic, and societal evolution of the state.”

 “Land of Majestic Mountains,